Radiation Effects from ISM and Cosmic Ray Particle Impacts on Relativistic Spacecraft: Interstellar Medium

-In order to reduce the particle flux, it is critical to minimize the angle $\zeta$ of critical elements exposed or (preferred) using a raised edge at the front (leading edge) surface.
+The plots in Figure \ref{fig:ISM_impact_flux} are for incident protons and electrons, as well as in high energy (along $z$-axis and velocity vector, and therefore boosted) and low energy (along $x$- and $y$-axes) components.
+In order to reduce the particle flux, it is important to minimize the angle $\zeta$ of critical elements exposed or (preferred) using a raised edge at the front (leading edge) surface.

-Since the spacecraft is moving along the $z$ direction at speeds much greater than the ISM frame particle speed $v$, the speed of the ISM particles in the frame of the spacecraft $v'$ is dominated by the $z$ component, $v'_z$.

 \begin{widetext}{}